smguilia/overview-1/quickstart_dev.md

 ## Before you begin
 {: #prereqs-dev}

-Create a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including offerings with free service plans.
+Create a Pay-As-You-Go or Subscription account to get full access to all products in the catalog, including products with free service plans.

 ## Quick start steps
 {: #steps-dev}